monarchstudioagency/nodejs-api-starter/README.md

 ```bash
 npm run start
 ```
-The app start listening  at http://localhost:3000/v1
+The app start listening  at http://localhost:3009/v1

-You can easily change the version of your api & base URL in the `config.json` file.
+You can easily change the version of your api & base URL in the `.env` file.

 ## Examples